Papagemabodi/Pyatkagoshi/README.md

 Save (ctrl S) and exit (ctrl Q)

-`dracut --force` (every time you append a dracut config you have to recompile it)
+`dracut --force --kver 6.15.7-arch1-1 /boot/initramfs-6.15.7.img` (every time you append a dracut config you have to recompile it)